-German Cockroach Life Cycle
+Phases of the German Cockroach Life Cycle

 German cockroaches breed continually.
-In a lifetime, a female is capable of producing almost 400 eggs.
+In a lifetime, a female cockroach is capable of producing almost 400 eggs.
 Populations grow quickly in optimal conditions.
 A typical thriving population is comprised of 75 percent nymphs and 25 percent adult roaches.

 Eggs & Oothecae

 German cockroaches begin life as eggs within an egg casing known as an ootheca.
+The oothecae contain approximately 35 eggs and are brown in color.
+Oothecae are approximately 7 mm long and 2 mm wide.
+They are very resilient and can survive harsh conditions.

 Female German cockroaches carry the oothecae attached to their abdomens until about two days prior to hatching and then deposit them in a protected location.
-The oothecae are approximately 7 mm long by 2 mm wide, brown in color, and contain approximately 35 eggs.
-They are very resilient and can survive harsh conditions.
+Oothecae may be seen protruding from the abdomens of German cockroach females.
 Nymphs emerge from the oothecae as tiny insects.
 They gradually darken into dark brown or black cockroaches with parallel lines visible upon the pronotum.
 German cockroach nymphs are wingless and incapable of reproduction.
 Nymphs molt six to seven times and can develop completely within 100 days under optimal conditions.

 The adult stage begins with the last successful molting.
 At this point, German cockroaches are approximately 15 mm in length and are winged.
 Adult German cockroaches are nocturnal insects that hide during the day and scavenge at night.
 Despite their fully developed wings, German cockroaches very rarely fly.